 The main difference between the Long Black and an Americano is that the espresso is poured on top of the hot water, rather than first, as not to scorch the coffee, and it’s usually diluted with less water.

 Sorry to disappoint those visiting from the states, but filter coffee isn’t really a thing here.

 Short or Long Mac

-Simply a single or double Macchiato.
-A small amount of foamy milk is spooned on top of an espresso, usually served in a glass cup.
+This is simply a single or double Macchiato.
+To make it, a small amount of foamy milk is spooned on top of an espresso.
+This usually comes served in a glass cup.

-No, I’m not talking about the drinking game.
-A piccolo or Cortado, as it known in Europe, comes down to the size of the glass.
-To make it, latte consistency milk is poured over an espresso served in a tiny glass- it’s just like a latte in minute form.
+Up next is the piccolo or Cortado, as it known in Europe.
+This coffee mainly comes down to the size of the glass.
+To make it, latte consistency milk is poured over an espresso served in a tiny glass.
+It’s just like a mini latte.

-Matcha Latte’s aren’t just popular in Melbourne’s Chinatown; you can usually order these green coloured drinks in the city’s more trendy cafes.
+Matcha Lattes aren’t just popular in Melbourne’s Chinatown; you can usually order these green coloured drinks in most cafes.
 Green tea matcha powder is mixed to a paste and topped off with hot steamed milk.
-The matcha powder is supposed to be high in antioxidants and has a smooth, strong taste.
+The matcha powder is high in antioxidants and has a smooth, strong taste.

 If you can’t have cows milk then are plenty of milk-free alternatives in cafes here in Melbourne and the rest of Australia.
 The most common ones are Almond milk ( Milk Lab brand) and Soy Milk (Bon Soy or Soy Boy).
 Unlike in Europe, Oatly Oat milk hasn’t really got going in Australia yet.

 Still confused about how to order coffee in Melbourne?
 Don’t hesitate to get in touch with me.

 Want to know the best cafes to get a coffee in Melbourne?
 Take a look at my top picks here.